Heart Disease and The Mediterranean Diet(s)

 Beyond that, here’s a basic dietary framework:

-Eat nuts and seeds with lots of ALA and not too much linoleic acid.
+- Eat nuts and seeds with lots of ALA and not too much linoleic acid.
 The best such foods are flaxseeds and chia seeds.
 Walnuts or hemp seeds are alright if the first two can’t be used.
-If none of these are doable or convenient, using some canola oil might be worthwhile.

-Avoid high linoleic acid, low ALA oils; corn oil, safflower oil, grapeseed oil, cottonseed oil.
-These are found commonly in fried foods, packaged foods, and restaurant foods.
+- Avoid high linoleic acid, low ALA oils; corn oil, safflower oil, grapeseed oil, cottonseed oil.
+These are found commonly in fried foods, packaged foods, and at many fast food restaurants.

-Don’t worry too much about eating whole grains.
-Eat the grains that makes you feel good, whether it be white bread, brown rice, or oatmeal.
+- Don’t worry too much about eating whole grains.
+Eat the grains that makes you feel good, whether it be white bread, brown rice, oatmeal, or even no grains.

-Look at all the food you eat in a typical day, adding up the sodium from the labels.
+- Look at all the food you eat in a typical day, adding up the sodium from the labels.
 If your sodium intake is noticeably below or above the RDA of 2300 mg/day consider modifying your salt intake to end up closer to this amount.
+If above 3000 mg/day, consider strategies to lower sodium to below this amount.